Mu-L/RustBook/README.md

 ### Code

-All demo codes are saved by chapter under `publication/code/`.
+All demo code is located in the `publication/code/` directory. whereas the `code` is outdated.

 ![code_statistics](./code_statistics.png)